FMMT666/NRF24LU1prog/README.md

 NRF24LU1prog
 ============

+An NRF24LU1+ SPI programmer for Arduino compatible boards.

 Program bricked, bootloader-less or code protected [NRF24LU1+][1] via SPI.
-Works with 16kB and 32kB versions of the chip.
+Works with 16kB and 32kB variants of the chip.

 ---
 ## BACKGROUND